my-romance/my-romance.github.io/_posts/2020-02-17-7 Introducing Ranked Retrieval.md

 - Good for expert users with precise understanding of their needs and the collection
   - Also good for applications : applications can easily consume 1000s of results
 - **Not good for the majority of users**
-  - Most users incapable of writing Boolean queries (or they are, but they think it's too muck work)
+  - Most users incapable of writing Boolean queries (or they are, but they think it's too much work)
   - Most users don't want to wade through 1000s of results
     - This is particularly true of web search